 10. I am an out-of-state lateral police officer.
 Do I have to attend the Wyoming Law Enforcement Academy (WLEA)?

 This depends.
 You must call Wyoming P.O.S.T. and provide information regarding your training credits and training history (307-385-8213).
 Fill out the Reciprocity Document(s).
 If your training is approved and comparable to Wyoming’s training for a police officer, you would be required to take the Wyoming Criminal Law and Procedure course at the WLEA (approx. 2 weeks).
-Once you have successfully passed the course, you would then be required to provide a current CPR/AED certification, DV course, and successfully pass and qualify with your firearms with an outside agency (this is scheduled at a later time).
+Once you have successfully passed the course, you would then be required to provide a current CPR/AED certification, and DV course, and successfully pass and qualify with your firearms with an outside agency (this is scheduled at a later time).

 11. Who pays for my attendance at the Wyoming Law Enforcement Academy?